LiymLab/cfDNAanalyzer/README.md

   -o  PATH                      Output directory for all results.
 Default: [./] -F  STR                       CfDNA features, including CNV, NOF, TSS, WPS, EM, FP, NP, PFE and OCF; if not provided then will extract all the features.
 Default: [NULL]

-  -f  STR                       Type of reference fasta file, including hg19 and hg38.
-Default: [hg38] -r  FILE                      Reference fasta file.
-For example, if you want to use hg38 reference, you can download it from http://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/hg38.fa.gz.
-Default: [NULL]
-  -s  STR                       Type of sequencing method, including pair and single.
-Default: [pair] -b  FILE                      Region bed file.
-This bed file must be a TAB-delimited bed3 file without any header. if not provided then will use +/- 1kb region from TSS sites.
-Default: [NULL]

 -- Options for copy number variation